Large-Vocabulary Segmentation for Medical Images with Text Prompts: Introduction

-\textbf{On architecture design and training strategy,} we build a universal medical segmentation model, that enables flexible segmentation across a spectrum of medical imaging modalities and anatomies, with text as prompts.
-Specifically, we adopt knowledge-enhanced representation learning, leveraging textual anatomical knowledge and atlas segmentation of specific anatomical structure to train the text encoder.
+\textbf{On architecture design and training strategy,} we build a large-vocabulary segmentation foundation model, that enables flexible segmentation across a spectrum of medical imaging modalities and anatomies, with text prompts.
+Specifically, we adopt knowledge-enhanced representation learning, leveraging textual anatomical knowledge and atlas segmentation of specific anatomical structures to train the visual-language encoders.
 Through this training process, the visual features of these anatomical structures are aligned with their corresponding text descriptions in the latent space, which is validated to boost the segmentation performance, especially in a long-tail distribution.
-Later, the text embeddings of anatomy/abnormality are treated as queries in a Transformer-based architecture, iteratively attending the visual features to extract task-specific features for precise segmentation of the queried target.
-To meet the requirements from different computational resources, we train two models of varying sizes, namely, \textbf{\model{}-Nano} and \textbf{\model{}-Pro}, and validate the effectiveness of the scaling law in universal segmentation.
+Subsequently, the text embeddings of anatomy/abnormality are treated as queries in a Transformer-based architecture, iteratively attending to the visual features to update queries for precise segmentation of the queried target.
+To meet requirements from different computational resources, we train two models of varying sizes, namely, \textbf{\model{}-Nano} and \textbf{\model{}-Pro}, and validate the effectiveness of scaling model sizes.

-\textbf{On experiment evaluation}, we devise comprehensive metrics for universal medical segmentation across various aspects, including region-wise average, organ-wise average, and dataset-wise average.
+\textbf{On experiment evaluation}, we devise comprehensive metrics for large-vocabulary medical segmentation across various aspects, including region-wise average, organ-wise average, and dataset-wise average.
 Through extensive internal and external experiments, we demonstrate that: